tranhelen/tranhelen/_posts/2016-07-04-payingattention.md

 As an incrementalist, I&rsquo;ve felt quite frustrated by the completionists.
 I don&rsquo;t entirely understand them, and they seem weird, and sometimes I swear things are growing out of their heads.
 There have been moments when crucial conversations have turned into frustrating conversations and I&rsquo;ve slinked away to a dark corner away from my team to nurse my battle wounds in hopes they don&rsquo;t see what&rsquo;s happening.

 In Rands&rsquo; dropped words there was something else I read and realized: he is 15+ years into managing software teams and for him, both these personalities exist and so what.
 For him, they&rsquo;re a given, an inevitability, like getting thirsty on a hot day.
-This entire time, perhaps under a strong delusion, I had been hoping that the completionists would see my side... eventually. *Look, we have different priorities than you do.* It looks like maybe my attention has been misplaced and it&rsquo;s time to move the needle elsewhere.
+This entire time, perhaps under a strong delusion, I had been hoping the completionists would see my side... eventually. *Look, we have different priorities than you do.* It looks like maybe my attention has been misplaced and it&rsquo;s time to move the needle elsewhere.

 Both incrementalists and completionists are not wrong.
 If we pitted two teams against each other filled with each personality, they could potentially launch the same thing, in the same timeframe, with the same results.
 The biggest difference to me (at least from a management perspective) is in how those teams are motivated when they&rsquo;re in the weeds.